 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents given antianxiety medications.
-Antianxiety medications are prescribed to patients experiencing anxiety or depression.
+This tells you the percent of residents given antianxiety drugs.
+Antianxiety drugs are given to patients experiencing anxiety or depression.

 Managing Depression Among Residents